 Your search did not match any results.

-Local Virtual Scrolling
+Data Grid - Local Virtual Scrolling

 If the DataGrid component is bound to a large dataset, you can enable the virtual scroll feature to optimize data load times and improve user navigation.
 The component calculates the overall number of visible rows and displays a scrollbar that allows users to navigate to any section of rows.
 When users release the scroll thumb, the control loads records to be displayed in the viewport and removes other rows from memory.